Viking’s Romantic Danube is one of the top Danube river cruises, whether you are traveling as a couple or with a group of family and friends.

 - The suites have two full-size rooms with a veranda off the living room & a French balcony

-- All staterooms are equipped with 40″ flat-screen TV with infotainment system
+- All staterooms are equipped with a 40″ flat-screen TV with an infotainment system

 - Sun Deck with shaded sitting area, organic herb garden, putting green & walking track

 - Aquavit Terrace & Lounge, an indoor/outdoor viewing area at the ship’s bow for al fresco dining